williamd001/terraform-example-lambda/Readme.md

 ## Overview
 Welcome!
 This repo was setup to provide a simple example of a typescript multi-lambda setup using terraform.
 Hopefully this assists someone out there since the official aws/terraform docs were a little vague on the topic.

+## What does this terraform code do?
+This terraform project will create two different typescript lambdas and push them to the AWS account configured in the [terraform.auto.tfvars](terraform.auto.tfvars) file.

+see [get_orders](resources/lambdas/GetOrders/index.ts) and [get_customers](resources/lambdas/GetCustomers/index.ts) for the lambda code.

 ## How to use

-1. Add AWS credentials to terraform.auto.tfvars
+1. Add AWS credentials to [terraform.auto.tfvars](terraform.auto.tfvars) file
-2. run `npx tsc --project  resources/lambdas/GetOrders/` to compile typescript code and generate a build directory
+2. run `./build_lambdas.sh` to compile the lambda typescript code
-3. run `terraform plan`
+3. run `terraform plan` to check the terraform changes (optional)
-4. run `terraform apply`
+4. run `terraform apply` to apply the changes

-note: you can also use `./build_lambdas` to rebuild all lambda functions

 ## Running locally via AWS SAM

+note: you will need docker installed on your local machine to use AWS SAM

 1. run `./build_lambdas.sh`
 2. run `sam build --hook-name terraform --beta-features`